AutoMQ/automq/README.md

 > Here are some of the users who have deployed AutoMQ in their production environments.

 [![Click on the link to learn more about AutoMQ user cases.](./docs/images/customer.jpeg "AutoMQ Uses Case")](https://www.automq.com/customer)

+## 🐱 The relationship with Apache Kafka

+AutoMQ is a fork of the open-source [Apache Kafka](https://github.com/apache/kafka).
+Based on the Apache Kafka codebase, we found an aspect at the LogSegment level, and replaced Kafka's storage layer with our self-developed cloud-first stream storage engine, [S3Stream](https://github.com/AutoMQ/automq/tree/main/s3stream).
+This engine can provide customers with high-performance, low-cost, and unlimited stream storage capabilities based on cloud storage like EBS WAL and S3.
+As such, AutoMQ completely retains the code of Kafka's computing layer and is 100% fully compatible with Apache Kafka.
+We appreciate the work done by the Apache Kafka community and will continue to embrace the Kafka community.

 ## 🙋 Contact Us
 Want to learn more, [Talk with our product experts](https://automq66.feishu.cn/share/base/form/shrcnoqxslhYkujx6ULiMxOqkGh).